 2.7 | Event-related desynchronization analysis

 To compute the ERD curves, EEG signals were down sampled to 256 Hz.
 Power spectra was computed in Matlab R2020a (The Mathworks, Inc., USA) using Welch’s power spectral estimate method.
-All epochs comprising one set of epochs were aligned to form a quasi-continuous EEG signal.
 The power spectral densities were computed from non-overlapping 1-second segments (256 points), which were smoothed using a Hanning window, and were estimated in the range 1-80 Hz with a frequency resolution of 1 Hz.
 ERD curves were evaluated from 2 s before, and 5 s after the onset of the cue stimulus in both the alpha (8-12 Hz) and beta (16-24 Hz) bands using the classical ERD transformation (Pfurtscheller & Aranibar, 1979).
 Absolute band power was calculated from 1 s time epochs shifted in 100 ms across the 7 s time window.
 The baseline used in the ERD calculation was the epoch ranging from -1.5 s to -0.5 s before the onset of the cue stimulus, and the time-epoch ranging from 2 to 3 s after the onset of the cue stimulus was chosen for statistical analysis.

-2.8 | Statistical analysis.
+2.8 | Statistical analysis

 The main effects and interactions between reward and primes on median RTs and NoGo stopping rates were assed using 2×3 repeated measures ANOVAs with three levels of reward (-10p, 0p, +10p), and two-levels of prime (75% Go, 75% NoGo).
 To test the assumption of normality used in the ANOVA a Shapiro-Wilk test of normality was used.
 The test was chosen above that of Kolmogorov-Smirnov because it was more appropriate for the small sample size used (Guo, 2012; Zimmerman, 2003).
 NoGo stopping rates were defined as the percentage number of trials where participants successfully inhibited their response to NoGo cues in each reward/prime condition.

 Similarly, ERD changes due to reward and primes were investigated in both the alpha (8-12 Hz) and beta (16-24 Hz) frequency bands across all 129 electrodes using 2×3 repeated measures ANOVAs.
 However, to correct for false positive errors due to repeated significance tests, p values were calculated for each electrode using a permutation analysis (Maris & Oostenveld, 2007), implemented in the Statcond.m program in the EEGLab 2019 package (Makeig, Debener, Onton, & Delorme, 2004).
-Then, to ensure that only electrodes with a significantly large ERD or ERS were included in subsequent analysis, T-tests with significance thresholds of p = .01 were used to test whether ERD values over each electrode were significantly different from 0.
+Then, to ensure that only electrodes with a significantly large ERD or ERS were included in subsequent analysis, univariate T-tests with significance thresholds of p = .01 were used to test whether ERD values over each electrode were significantly different from 0.
 Electrode clusters showing significant effects in both the permutation analysis and the t-tests were selected for further investigation in the 2×3 repeated measures ANOVAs using SPSS v.22 (IBM Inc., USA), and a Greenhouse-Geisser epsilon correction was used to tackle violations of sphericity in the data.

 The AuC (Myerson et al., 2001) in the indifference points across effort-levels in the discounting task was computed for every participant.
 The AuC has previously been found to be correlated with need for cognition scores (Westbrook et al., 2013), and was used as an estimate as individual SVs of effort in terms of monetary gains and losses separately (Byrne, et al., submitted).